 Bad seed quality is reported more among the non-poor than average, although care needs to be taken as relatively few farmers report bad seed quality as a shock.
 This may be because especially farmers that are always above the poverty line are more commercially oriented and buy seed, instead of recycling seeds.
 As such, they are also more prone to counterfeit seeds.
 But probably the most significant result in this table is the disproportionate number of people within chronically poor households that report being affected by civil strife.
 Poverty that is associated with civil war seems to be very persistent (Goodhand 2003).
 The non-poor clearly faced different shocks.
 They report more than average losses related to robbery and theft.
 This category also shows up relatively more in the category of households that slide into poverty.
 The death of a family member is also disproportionately mentioned among those that fall into poverty over the period covered by the panel.

 [insert table 6 about here]

-Finally, the dot chart in figure 6 shows how the different categories of households reportedly dealt with shocks.
+Finally, the dot chart in Figure 6 shows how the different categories of households reportedly dealt with shocks.
 The top of the chart shows that the non-poor most often used savings to cope with shocks.
 This is also reported as a main source of ex-post insurance for a substantial part that have slid into poverty over the course of the panel.
 The chronic poor deal in a completely different way with shocks.
 For instance, they can not rely on savings to deal with shocks.
 Instead, the poor seem to rely on employment and migration, but most of all simply have no choice but to reduce consumption.
 The graph also shows the importance of social capital to deal with shocks for vulnerable households.
 There is also some indication that informal borrowing during the first round of our panel is associated to an increase in the chance that households descend into poverty.

 [insert figure 6 about here]